0xC4aE1e5/sadmin/README.md

 ## Changing the password

 In sadmin/password.php, after `?>`, put in your password.
-No newlines, just the password.
+No newlines, no space before, just the password.

 ## Uploading a website

 Upload your website as a ZIP file.
 Make sure that your files are in the root, not in a folder.

+And make sure that you don't have a folder called `sadmin`, that will break `sadmin`.

 ## Screenshots